+“Investment grade” is a dirty term.
+While not illegal, the US Federal Trade Commission frowns on its use for the same reason they frown on “precious” and “semiprecious.”
+These terms hold no meaning.
 Not only does the term investment grade have no clear meaning, it has been horribly abused by fraudulent salespeople.
 Many people cringe when they hear “investment grade” and a dealer can instantly ruin their reputation by using the term.

-You cannot pay retail for a jewel and expect to sell it for a profit in a few years.
+You cannot pay retail for a gemstone and expect to sell it for a profit in a few years.
 Buying low means seeking out wholesale sources.
 Do your homework.
 Your best prices come from “Primary” dealers; those mine and cut the stones themselves.
 Secondary dealers buy from other wholesalers, (usually primary dealers,) and resell them, still well below retail.
 In addition, you will get a better price by purchasing lots than single stones.
 Currently there are some good sources for both primary and wholesale dealers on the Internet.
 There are also wholesalers in most cities and listings for them in the trade magazines.

 Your investment concerns need not be restricted to cut stones.
 Rough gems, mineral specimens and finished jewelry all hold potential for investment.
 Each of these is specialized, so you should focus your attention on the one that interests you most.

-Another point to consider is that lower priced gems receive a higher markup than expensive ones.
+Lower priced gems receive a higher markup than expensive ones.
 Low priced gems are frequently marked up five times or more.
 For example, when a jeweler orders a stone for a customer, he may have a set minimum price.
 It does not matter if the stone costs one dollar or five; a jeweler may feel he needs a minimum of ten dollars to justify the labor of ordering the stone.

 Other gems are usually marked up three times over wholesale.
 As things get more expensive, the markup can get lower.
 Anyone would gleefully accept a 25% markup on a $30,000 alexandrite.
 The diamond market is so competitive, that markups frequently drop below 10%.